if-05-01-A-fall-2019/st-assignement-02-file-system-implementation-andri_bes_ignj_raid_spasen/Andricic/andricic.md

 ### What has to be done, when creating a file foo.txt?
 I would first of all, search the current directory or in which directory would I create the file.
 Very important is to manage the permissions of every user for this file.

-When creating the file, it has to be linked to the directory.
+When creating the file, it has to be linked to the directory, with pointers, from the start and end.
+It should be possible to jump from the start to th end without iterating the whole file.
+It should be also possible to jump directly from the pointer in the directory to the start or the end.
 After this small Procedure I'll start to write the file on the next free block of the disk and in the first allocated block, I'll write down the permissions of the users, name and type of file and the actual file size as metadata.
+If the metadata is too big for one block, I'll extend it automatically to the block where the whole data fits.

 The permissions of every user, group and other, would I save in the metadata similar to the unix Systems.
 The metadata would be saved in the first block of the file.